 Diarios de motocicleta: This coming-of-age story follows the young Ernesto “Che” Guevara and his friend, Alberto Granado, on a motorcycle journey through South America.
 Based on Guevara’s memoir, the film explores the injustices and inequities of Latin America that led Guevara on his arc of leftist revolution.

 María Full of Grace: María Álvares, a young Colombian woman tired of her predictable life, accepts work as a drug mule and discovers much about herself and her own goals and dreams of a better life.

 La historia oficial: Argentine history teacher Alicia Ibáñez discovers that her own adopted daughter may have been stolen from leftist victims of the dirty war.
 A classic treatise on memory, denial, and the political and societal scars of the very recent past.

 La misma luna: A young Mexican boy crosses the American border alone in a desperate attempt to reunite with his mother, who works in the US to provide him a better life.

 Fresa y chocolate: All but universally hailed as the best film ever produced in Revolutionary Cuba, “Fresa y chocolate” deals with personal, romantic, and political betrayal, and the ways in which everyday Cubans are ground down by all three.
 The film serves as the perfect companion piece to “El lobo, el bosque, y el hombre nuevo,” the short story on which it is based.

-Historias mínimas: This gorgeous Argentine film follows three different characters’ journey from the small town of Fitzroy to the regional capital of San Julián, where they search for fame, a second chance at love, and redemption.
+Historias mínimas: This gorgeous and endearing Argentine film follows three different characters’ journey from the small town of Fitzroy to the regional capital of San Julián, where they search for fame, a second chance at love, and redemption.
 Understated and sparse, the film serves as a haunting and heartwarming encapsulation of the spirit of Patagonia.